 I am a stained glass artist working with traditional stained glass materials and techniques to produce a range of bespoke sculptures, traditional leaded panels and personalised commissions.

-My new workshop named d c glass is located in Kendal, at 11 Allhallows Lane, LA9 4JH
+My new studio named d c stained glass is located in Kendal, at 11 Allhallows Lane, LA9 4JH

-The new workshop offers the chance to purchase or order from my range of bird sculptures as well as see me at work on latest projects and commissions.
+The new studio offers the chance to purchase or order from my range of bird sculptures as well as see me at work on latest projects and commissions.